Deadlands: Riders on the Storm

 Fort 51, a Union outpost, lies some 99 miles to the north of the settlement.

-The current population of Paiute Springs is 437 people.
-It's Mayor is John Paul (J.P.)
-Jefferson, proprietor of the local hotel, the Prince Royal Arms.
+The current population of Paiute Springs is 553 people.
+It's Mayor is now Lionel Putnam, the local smith and livery stable owner.

 Paiute Springs was founded as a silver mining camp in 1857.
 At this time, the area was still part of the Utah Territory.
 Silver was found in the nearby Spring Mountains and miners began to come to claim a stake.
 While never the boomtown that Virginia City came to be, enough wealth was to be had to make a comfortable life.
 Soon a town grew up around the hard scrabble camp, and with it, respectability.
 The town has grown steadily ever since, especially after the small strip of ghost rock was found.
 That rare element made the town's fortune and brought more settlers.